Barbara Lett-Simmons: Family

 She was the widow of Samuel J. Simmons, who died in 2003, former Assistant Secretary for the Office of Fair Housing and Equal Opportunity at the U.S. Department of Housing and Urban Development.
 She was married to Samuel J. Simmons for 53 years.
 Both of her sons, David C. Simmons, the chief administration law judge of the District of Columbia Commission on Human Rights and Robert A. Simmons, both work in Washington, D. C. She had a brother and granddaughter.

 Death

-Lett-Simmons died on December 22, 2012 at age 85 in Washington Hospital Center.
+Lett-Simmons died on December 22, 2012, at age 85 in Washington Hospital Center.
 Her son, David C. Simmons said she had a heart ailment.

-On January 3, 2013, many people gathered at Shiloh Baptist Church to pay tribute to Lett-Simmons.
+On January 3, 2013, hundreds gathered at Shiloh Baptist Church to pay tribute to Lett-Simmons.
 Mayor of the District of Columbia, Vincent C. Gray urged people in the gathering to follow Lett-Simmons example, stating, "If you want to celebrate Barbara’s legacy, do it by standing up and fighting until we get statehood."